microsoft/vscode-wiki/Roadmap.md

 * Investigate native module support
 * Add recently installed or recently updated extensions to the Welcome page, with links to open the extension's README
 * Support extensions contributing an interactive playground
-* Progress API
-* Formalize HTML Preview API (command support, theming, persisted UI state, native context menus, etc.)
+* Formalize HTML Preview API
 * :muscle: Support explorer like contributions (refining the Custom explorer API exploration)

 ### For language extension authors